darkeclipz/blog/content/posts/mandelbrot-rust.md

 ## Defining Complex arithmetic

-To create the Mandelbrot set, we will first define a `Complex` type that will implement `Add`, `Mul`, and a method for the argument squared.
+To create the Mandelbrot set, we will first define a `Complex` type that will implement `Add`, `Mul`, and a method for the magnitude squared.

 {{< highlight rust >}}
 #[derive(Clone, Copy)]